What is Cause and Effect?

 Cause & Effect Cards Activity

-Write a series of causes and their related effects on playing-card sized paper.
-You can select the causes and effects you use for this activity from a recent story you have worked on together, or a process students have been studying in class – thereby reinforcing that learning, as well as the cause and effect reading comprehension strategy itself.
+Write a series of causes and their related effects on playing-card-sized paper.
+You can select the causes and effects you use for this activity from a recent story you have worked on together or a process students have been studying in class, reinforcing that learning and the cause and effect reading comprehension strategy itself.

 Signalling Cause and Effect Activity

 This activity works very well for identifying the cause and effect within a single sentence or a few connected sentences.
 Students find the cause and the effect within a sentence in a reading passage or from a list of example sentences provided by the teacher.
-Students then record the cause and the effect for each sentence onto a worksheet (or underline them in the text).
-They can also identify any signal words and phrases that connect the two and record those on their worksheet too.
+Students then record each sentence’s cause and effect onto a worksheet (or underline them in the text).
+They can also identify signal words and phrases that connect the two and record those on their worksheet.

 There is no doubt that students must develop their skills in applying this essential reading comprehension strategy to a wide variety of reading material if they are to become effective readers.
-To do this, they must have a clear understanding of how the concepts of cause and effect are defined in a range of contexts.
+To do this, they must clearly understand how the concepts of cause and effect are defined in a range of contexts.
 This can only be achieved through practice.
-Students should gain experience in identifying the events in a story and then learning to categorize them as either cause or effect.
+Students should gain experience in identifying the events in a story and then learn to categorize them as either cause or effect.
 This will not always be a straightforward classification and may require students to draw on other reading strategies to perform this successfully, particularly the skill of inference.